"Man is a credulous animal, and

 or love the concept; from "be" meaning live or exist and "lief" meaning like or love.

-Secondarily this word means to retain the chosen concept in one's belief
+means to retain the chosen concept in one's belief

 system, but just holding onto a concept that one did not consciously